deeplime-io/onecode/docs/index.md

 > Are there any collaborative platform that run OneCode projects?

 There is one in the works called `GeoLand`, centralizing data and OneCode projects.
 It's at the Proof of Concept (POC) stage.
 [Contact us](mailto: contact@deeplime.io) if you would like be part of the beta-testers cohort.

 ---
 ## Credits
 Credits to all open-source libraries that helped build this project.
 Special thanks to:

-- Streamlit and its contributors for making such a great tool on which we can rely.
 - PyCG and its contributors for making the Call Graph algos essential to the OneCode mechanism.
+- Geode Solutions and Spotlight Earth for their early testing.